the-tatanka/security/devsecops/infrastructure_as_code_scanning.md

 1. Enable code scanning in your repository.

-2. Creat a new workflow named "kics.yml" in your ".github/workflows" directory.
+2. Create a new workflow named "kics.yml" in your ".github/workflows" directory.

 3. Paste the example KICS action below.